Antonis Petropoulos: AEK Athens

 After the mayhem of transfer deadline day, a reminder – perhaps – that the best things in life are free.
-Unable to get regular football in five years at Panathinaikos, Petropoulos was released and immediately signed by stricken giants AEK Athens, bottom of Greece Super League with three wins in 15 top-flight matches.
-Petropoulos became the 19th player who transferred from Panathinaikos F.C. to rivals AEK F.C.
+Unable to get regular football in five years at Panathinaikos, Petropoulos was released and immediately signed by stricken giants AEK Athens, bottom of the Super league with three wins in 15 top-flight matches.
+Petropoulos became the 19th player who transferred from Panathinaikos to rivals AEK Athens.

 However, since his debut in the 3–1 loss at Asteras Tripolis in early January, he has scored in each of AEK's next three games, with the resulting seven points lifting his side – never relegated – to 12th in the 16-team competition.
-More specifically, he scored his first goal in a Superleague Greece match against Skoda Xanthi F.C.
-He scored another goal against Aris F.C. on 20 January with a great header after a cross by Michalis Pavlis He scored for third match in a row against OFI.
+More specifically, he scored his first goal in a Super League match against Skoda Xanthi.
+He scored another goal against Aris on 20 January with a great header after a cross by Michalis Pavlis He scored for third match in a row against OFI.
 "I don't even want to utter the word 'relegation' – we are talking about AEK and I cannot imagine a league without AEK," said Petropoulos, who celebrated his 27th birthday on Monday.
 "I feel better now going onto the pitch because I am playing for a club who believe in me.
 I have nothing to prove.
 I know who I am and I always do my best."

-Apollon Smyrnis, OFI Crete and Kalloni
+Apollon Smyrnis, OFI and AEL Kalloni

-On 20 June 2013 Petropoulos, after the relegation of his former team AEK, signed a €130,000 one-year contract with the newly promoted in Greece Super League, Apollon Smyrnis.
+On 20 June 2013 Petropoulos, after the relegation of AEK], signed a €130,000 one-year contract with the newly promoted in Super League, Apollon Smyrnis.

 On 18 August 2013, Petropoulos made his debut with his new team and scored one goal in a 2–1 home victory against Aris.
-Besides the fact that Apollon Smyrni did not avoid relegation, Petropoulos has the best year in his career by scoring 12 goals.
-As a result of his exceptional year, Metz, Chievo Verona and Hellas Verona are interested in him.
+Besides the fact that Apollon Smyrnis did not avoid relegation, Petropoulos had the best year in his career by scoring 12 goals.
+As a result of this, Metz, Chievo Verona and Hellas Verona became interested in him.

-In the summer of 2014 due to Apollon Smyrni's relegation to second division Petropoulos signed for OFI Crete, joined the club for second time in his career.
+In the summer of 2014 due to the relegation of Apollon Smyrnis to the second division Petropoulos signed for OFI, joined the club for second time in his career.
 He scored a 91st-minute winner on his debut.
 Petropoulos left OFI half a year later due to serious financial problems at the club.

-On 21 January 2015, Petropoulos agreed with Kalloni till the end of 2014–15 season.
+On 21 January 2015, Petropoulos agreed with AEL Kalloni till the end of 2014–15 season.
 On 12 May 2015, he solved his contract with the club.